BentBr/rusty_dev_tool/README.md

 ## Available Commands

+## OS
+Currently Linux and MacOS for amd64 / arm64 are supported.
+Windows is not supported at the moment.
+The build is just included for future use.

 ## Contribution
 ❤️ If you want to contribute to this project, feel free to open a pull request. ❤️